nata1993/tarbimise_graafik/readme.md

 is usually not present since Elektrilevi has not read the metering device for data.
 Data is updated many times a day but latest data is needed to be waited for, hence no the latest data in CSV file data.

+The tool has an option to download the raw data for archival purposes within limits of the API for electricity prices.

 ## Dependencies

 Papa Parse - for CSV file data parsing.